Yes — in California, a physician assistant (PA) can own or co-own a medical practice, but not independently and not without physician oversight.

 Same Codes, Different Perspectives

-Incorporation laws in the state of California can be complicated for professionals who are new to running a business.
+Incorporation laws in the state of California can be complicated for licensed professionals who are new to running a business.
 Even corporate lawyers themselves can be misinformed.
 Here’s a perfect example:

 Our client needed help writing a contract to hire a physician assistant as an independent contractor and act as supervising physician.
 She then consulted a lawyer who claimed that this was against California law, which states that only physicians can own medical practices.
 And that to conduct a medical business, physicians must own 51% of the business.
 The lawyer also stated that PAs could not run a medical practice and hire a physician as an employee or contractor.